Day Old Baby Black Spanish Turkey poults

-Until the development of the Bronze Breasted Turkey, Blacks were raised for production, and were not uncommon.
-Today, the story is much different, and breeders are needed to boost the populations numbers of this old, beautiful, and delicious variety of turkey.
-The Black spanish Turkeys is ready to process in 28 weeks.
+Until the development of the Bronze Breasted Turkey, Blacks were raised for production and were not uncommon.
+Today, the story is much different, and breeders are needed to boost the population's numbers of this old, beautiful, and delicious variety of turkey.
+The Black Spanish Turkeys are ready to process in 28 weeks.

 The Black Turkey was listed in the American Poultry Association’s first Standard in 1874.